-All employers should have a policy in place for actions to be taken when there are adverse weather conditions that may affect the opening of schools.
+All employers should have a policy in place for actions to be taken when there are adverse weather conditions, such as snow or floods, that may affect the opening of schools.

 Schools may be unable to open for a variety of reasons, including:

 - inaccessibility of roads and/or the site due to very heavy snowfall or other adverse conditions.

 Some local authorities have policies in which a central decision is made by the local authority about the closure of schools in its area.
 In many more local authorities, however, the decision is left to individual schools.

 Headteachers should ensure that school staff and parents are aware of the school/local authority policy and how they will communicate with them if the school is closed.
 Many schools have arrangements with local radio stations and have texting/answerphone/website facilities to communicate with parents.

 Teachers need to ensure that they are aware of how the school will communicate with them if a decision is made to close the school.

 If a decision is made that the weather conditions are such that it is not appropriate to open the school for pupils, then there should be no reason why the school should then expect staff to come into school.
 If the conditions are unacceptable or dangerous for pupils, then the same considerations apply to staff.
 It would be reasonable for the school to expect that if the school is closed, staff will use the time to undertake appropriate work-related activities at home.